kaliscandinavia/tic-tac-toe-/README.md

         (°√°)
          (")(")

-You can try,or see what I 'v done by;
-git clone,drag folder to browser, and/or open the index.html.Enjoy🌎
+You can try git clone to Desktop and drag folder to browser to test .Enjoy🌎